Balance Druid Compendium

 Stellar Flare is currently simming noticeably worse than

-Wild Surges on ST and is generally untakeable outside of niche situations where you can maintain dots on targets that are far apart, like if you stand in the middle on Cauldron of Carnage or on One-Armed Bandit.
+Wild Surges on ST and is generally untakeable outside of niche situations where you can maintain dots on targets that are far apart.

 Wild Surges is the recommended choice for most content outside of the niche scenarios where